Synonym(s)

 Cornification disorders

-- In the infundibulum of the sebaceous follicle, there is a differentiation disorder of the keratinocytes with increased proliferation as well as increased adhesiveness to each other.
-Here, interleukin-1 plays an initiating role.
-The resulting proliferation-retention hyperkeratosis leads to the formation of initially clinically invisible microcomedones; further comedone growth leads under dilatation of the follicular ostium to open comedones darkened by melanin.
-Free palmitic acid and oleic acid have a comedogenic effect and induce the follicular cornification disorder.
+- In the infundibulum of the sebaceous follicle, there is a differentiation disorder of the keratinocytes with increased proliferation and increased adhesiveness to each other.
+Interleukin-1 plays an initiating role here.
+The resulting proliferation-retention hyperkeratosis leads to the formation of initially clinically invisible microcomedones; further comedone growth with dilatation of the follicular ostium leads to open comedones that are darkly colored by melanin.
+Free palmitic acid and oleic acid have a comedogenic effect and induce the follicular keratinization disorder.

 -